Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 54,000 jobs in the United States for Orderly.
+There were about 54,000 jobs for Orderly in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Orderly by 2026.
-Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.
+The BLS estimates 6,700 yearly job openings in this field.

 undefined